What is Fibromyalgia?

 Fibromyalgia is a common chronic pain disorder that affects about 10 million people in the U.S. It is also one of the most difficult pain disorders for doctors to diagnose.
 Different people with fibromyalgia present their symptoms in different ways.
 Currently, there are no definitive tests to prove whether a patient is suffering from the nerve disorder.
 However, there are several warning signs of to look out for.
-If you are experiencing the following symptoms, discuss them with your doctor.
+If you are experiencing the following fibromyalgia symptoms, discuss them with your doctor.

-Sensitivity to Touch
+1. Sensitivity to Touch

-One of the most common signs of fibromyalgia is allodynia, or a sensitivity to touch.
+One of the most common symptoms of fibromyalgia is allodynia, or a sensitivity to touch.
 If you suffer from allodynia, simple everyday gestures such as a pat on the back or a rub on the arm result in pain.
 About one-third of people diagnosed with fibromyalgia deal with increased sensitivity and even severe pain in response to touch.

 If you deal with fibromyalgia, you likely don’t sleep well.
 Many sleep disturbances can affect how quickly you get to sleep, how deep you sleep, and how long you sleep each night.
-With fibromyalgia, fatigue is more than just feeling tired regularly.
+With this condition, fatigue is more than just feeling tired regularly.
 It usually is an all-encompassing exhaustion that eventually interferes with your regular activities and life.
 There are several reasons you might have excessive fatigue.
 These include an inability to sleep due to anxiety or pain, or even an imbalance of hormones that makes sleep difficult.

-Regular, persistent migraines are one of the common signs of fibromyalgia.
+Regular, persistent migraines are one of the common symptoms of fibromyalgia.
 In many cases these migraines are due to changes in the blood flow to the brain.
 When the blood vessels providing blood to the brain restrict then expand, it causes migraines.
 Migraines due to fibromyalgia can also be attributed to hormone changes in the body and might worsen with lack of sleep, depression, and other symptoms.

 Ask Your Doctor about Fibromyalgia